PRLL/QueryMaker/README.md

   // they are all optional, but for this sample we will use them all QueryMaker query = new QueryMaker()
-    // say we want to filter the users which their DateOfBirth is Greater Than Or Equal to May 1990 .WithFilter(new Filter("DateOfBirth", FilterActions.GreaterThanOrEqual, "1990-05")
+    // say we want to filter the users which their DateOfBirth is Greater Than Or Equal to May 1990 .FilterBy("DateOfBirth", FilterActions.GreaterThanOrEqual, "1990-05")
-      // and also their FirstName or LastName contains 'John' or 'Doe' ignoring case sensitivity .AndAlso(new Filter(new string[] { "FirstName", "LastName" }, FilterActions.Contains, new object?[] { "joHN", "DoE" })))
+    // and also their FirstName or LastName contains 'John' or 'Doe' ignoring case sensitivity .AndAlsoFilterBy(new string[] { "FirstName", "LastName" }, FilterActions.Contains, new object?[] { "joHN", "DoE" })

-    // then, we want to paginate the results by skipping 2 and taking 5 .WithPage(new Page(2, 5))
+    // we also want to sort them by FirstName on an ascending direction .SortBy("FirstName")
-    // we also want to sort them by FirstName on an ascending direction .WithSort(new Sort("FirstName")
+    // and then sort by DateOfDeath on a descending direction .AndThenSortBy("DateOfDeath", SortDirections.Descending)

-      // and then sort by DateOfDeath on a descending direction .AndThen(new Sort("DateOfDeath", SortDirections.Descending)))
+    // then, we want to paginate the results by skipping 2 and taking 5 .WithPage(2, 5)

-    // finally, we want to explicitly select the following fields .WithSelect(new Select("Id", "FirstName", "Email", "Phone"));
+    // finally, we want to explicitly select the following fields .WithSelect("Id", "FirstName", "Email", "Phone");

   // second, we pass this query we created to the MakeQuery() method on an IQueryable instance return await _dataContext.Users.MakeQuery(query).ToListAsync();